 Cuddling ≠ Sex.
 So: No sex on the grounds of the Wolfhof!
 This is a dance event, so keep it in your pants.

 Also this is a clothed event, unless you’re having a shower or getting changed, please keep your clothes on.
 More specifically: Please wear bottoms that cover your genitals in the common rooms as well as outside on the grounds of the Wolfhof.
 In the common rooms we also ask you to wear a top.
+There is a creek flowing along the Wolfhof’s grounds where it is possible to take a dip.
+It is usually fine to be naked there - but please ask people who might be nearby first.
 This applies to all genders.
 See our Code of Conduct.

 After the registration period has ended, we’re going to randomize the list of everybody who has registered.
 Then, beginning from the top of the list, we’ll offer tickets until all the spots are filled.
 If you’re picked, you’ll receive an email with all the information about what to do to save your spot for good.
 If you’re not picked, you’re going to be on our waiting list and you’ll receive an email with information on which position you are on the waiting list.
 As soon as a spot opens up again we’re going to fill it with people from this waiting list.